On $p$-adic integral moduli schemes and local models for PEL type D: Introduction

 \subsection{Main Results}

 Let $F_0$ be a complete discretely valued field with ring of integers $\CO_{F_0}$ and residue field $k$ of characteristic $p> 2$ and uniformizer $\pi_0$.
-Let $V$ be the $2n+2$-dimensional $F_0$-vector space on the ordered basis $e_1,\dots, e_{2n}, f_1, f_2$, and let $\phi$ denote the symmetric $F_0$-bilinear form on $V$ whose matrix with respect to this basis is
+Let $V$ be a $2n+2$-dimensional $F_0$-vector space equipped with a non-degenerate symmetric paring $\phi$.
+Let $G=\GO(V,\phi)$ denote the orthogonal similitude group over $F_0$.
+Since $p>2$, after replacing $F_0$ by a sufficiently large unramified extension, we may assume (cf. \cite[\S 2.7]{PRS} that there exists an ordered $F_0$-basis $e_1,\ldots,e_{2n},f_1,f_2$ of $V$ such that the corresponding matrix form of $\phi$ is one of the following two forms:

 where $H_{2n}$ is the unit anti-diagonal matrix of size $2n$.
-Let $G=\GO(V,\phi)$ be the orthogonal similitude group over $F_0$.
-Then $G$ is quasi-split but not split.
-After replacing $F_0$ by a sufficiently big unramified extension, any quasi-split but non-split symmetric space of dimension $2n+2$ becomes isomorphic to $(V,\phi)$, so working with the explicit form above entails no loss of generality; see \S \ref{OSG}.
+The first case corresponds to the split orthogonal similitude group, which is treated in \cite{Yang25}.
+From now on, we focus on the second case corresponding to the quasi-split but non split $G$.
 We further choose $F/F_0$ to be a ramified quadratic extension and $\pi \in F$ a uniformizer with $\pi^2 = -\pi_0$.

 Denote by $G^\circ$ the connected component of $G$ containing the identity element.
 Let $\CL$ be a self-dual periodic lattice chain of $V$ in the sense of \cite[Corollary 2.17]{RZbook}.
 Denote by $\sG_{\CL}$ the (affine smooth) group scheme of similitude automorphisms of $\CL$.
 By Bruhat--Tits theory, the neutral component $\sG^\circ_{\CL}$ is a parahoric group scheme for $G^\circ$.
 In the lattice-theoretic framework of Rapoport--Zink \cite{RZbook} one associates to $\CL$ a projective $\CO_{F_0}$-scheme $\RM^\naive_\CL$, the \emph{naive local model}, representing a linear-algebraic moduli problem reviewed in \S\ref{sec-naivespinmod}.
 Its generic fiber is the orthogonal Grassmannian $\OGr(n+1,V)$ of maximal totally isotropic $(n+1)$-dimensional subspaces in $(V,\phi)$.
 The base change $\RM^\naive_{\CL,F_0}\otimes_{F_0}F$ consists of two connected components $\OGr(n+1,V)_\pm$, which are isomorphic to each other, and can be identified with the flag variety $G^\circ_F/P_{\mu_\pm}$, where $P_{\mu_\pm}$ denotes the parabolic subgroup (over $F$) associated to a minuscule cocharacter $\mu_\pm$ given by